Winchester Cathedral: 20th century restoration

-A special service was held on St Swithun's Day in 1912, attended by the King and Queen to give thanks for the hard work of Jackson, Fox and Walker.
+A special service was held on St Swithun's Day in 1912, attended by the King and Queen, to give thanks for the work of Jackson, Fox and Walker.
 Walker was later rewarded with the MVO and is credited with saving the cathedral from collapse.
 The total cost of the work was £113,000, equivalent in 2017 to nearly £9 million.
 Walker laid more than 25,000 bags of concrete, 115,000 concrete blocks, and 900,000 bricks.

 21st century

 In February 2000, a three-year project was completed to clean and conserve the nave and west front, which were last cleaned in 1897.
 For those three years, the nave had been covered with scaffolding both internally and externally.
 Following the removal of the scaffolding in early 2000, it was the first time the cathedral interior had been free of scaffolding since 1990.

 During August 2006, a near-catastrophic fire was narrowly averted, when a flying Chinese lantern got caught on the roof and began setting fire to it.
 Fortunately, no lasting damage took place and the fire was quickly extinguished.
 A spokesman for Hampshire Fire & Rescue said that had it not been spotted, the fire could have been similar in scale to the 1984 fire at York Minster, which almost completely destroyed the south transept.

-In March 2011, a new single-story extension in the corner of the north presbytery aisle was completed.
-Called the Fleury building after it was officially opened by the Abbot of Fleury from L'Abbaye de St-Benôit-sur-Loire in France, it was the first new extension on the cathedral building since the lady chapel was extended in the mid 16th century.
+In March 2011, a new single-storey extension in the corner of the north presbytery aisle was completed.
+Called the Fleury building after it was officially opened by the abbot of Fleury from L'Abbaye de St-Benôit-sur-Loire in France, it was the first new extension on the cathedral building since the lady chapel was extended in the mid 16th century.
 The new building housed toilet facilities, storage and a new boiler, replacing a remote facility in the Wessex Hotel a short distance away.
 The new extension cost £820,000, which was raised by the Friends of Winchester Cathedral.